prjseal/ImageFilter/README.md

 ## Dev instructions

-Edit the files in project ImageFilter not the ImageFilter.Web project.
+Edit the files in project ImageFilter <strong>not</strong> the ImageFilter.Web project.
 The files will copy over after you build the ImageFilter.Web project.

 ## To see your changes reflected in the backoffice